What are the changes coming to residential care?

 June 2024

 The new residential aged care system, ‘Places to People’, begins.
-Places will be assigned directly to older people, which provides them with more choice and control over which provider delivers their care.
+Places are assigned directly to older people, which provides them with more choice and control over which provider delivers their care.

 July 2024

-- The new Accommodation Framework, including National Aged Care Design Principles and Guidelines, for residential aged care environments.
+The new Accommodation Framework comes into effect for residential aged care environments.
 This aims to create more home-like environments which better meet the needs of residents.

 July 1, 2025